-- 1 tablespoon fresh ginger grated
+- 1 Tbsp fresh ginger peeled and grated

-- 1 tablespoon ground cumin
+- 2 tsp ground cumin

-- 2 teaspoons ground coriander
+- 2 tsp ground coriander

-- ¼ teaspoon ground turmeric
+- 1 1/2 tsp ground turmeric

-- ½ teaspoon red pepper flakes
+- ½ tsp red pepper flakes

-- ¼ teaspoon ground cinnamon
+- 1/2 tsp ground cinnamon

-- 1 teaspoon salt or to taste
+- 1 1/2 tsp sea salt to taste

-- 2 cups chicken or beef broth
+- 2 cups chicken or beef broth low-sodium broth recommended

 - 4 cups baby spinach chopped (fresh or frozen works)

-- 1/3 cup plain yogurt
+- 1 cup plain Greek yogurt or more to taste*

-Add sautéed onion mixture to your crock pot.
+- Transfer the sautéed onion mixture to your crock pot.

-Serve with saffron rice and enjoy!
+- Serve with saffron rice and enjoy!